canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 Average contrast across tasks is reduced in medial geniculate nucleus by using individualized parcellations.

-![ventral lateral posterior (left)](html/subnuclear_parcellation_test_2_06.png) Average contrast in ventral lateral posterior (VLp) is increased by using individualized parcellations.
+![ventral lateral posterior (left)](html/subnuclear_parcellation_test_2_06.png) Average contrast in ventral lateral posterior (VLp) thalamus is increased by using individualized parcellations.

 ![medial geniculate (right) task contrast](html/subnuclear_parcellation_test_2_07.png) The difference between cog and the other two tasks is reduced in the medial geniculate nucleus by using individualized parcellations.